miadugas/miadugas/README.md

-## Colorado based React, NodeJS and JavaScript Software Engineer made of stardust & JavaScript.
+## Colorado based NodeJS and JavaScript Software Engineer made of stardust & JavaScript.

 I'm a practicing minimalist & I build cool things for the web.